Portrayal of women scientists in film: Objectification of women in film

 Judith Mayne supports Laura Mulvey's view.
 She writes that "most feminist film theory and criticism of the last decade" has been in written in response to Mulvey's 1975 assessment, "Visual Pleasure and Narrative Cinema."
 She argues that understanding the often sexist portrayal of women in film requires "an understanding of patriarchy as oppressive and as vulnerable."
 Mayne goes deeper in her argument claiming that feminist film theory inspired feminist documentaries that are "aimed at rejecting stereotyped images of women."
-This criticism also opens the question about "the notion of woman as 'image.'"
+This criticism also opens the question about "the notion of woman as 'image.'".

 Law professor Sarah Eschholz and her colleagues Jana Bufkin and Jenny Long write that in film, women are often young, and female characters are rarely played by middle aged or older women.
 Often the only role available to these women is that of the mother, who is not meant to be a leading character.
 They write that "females' primary societal value is based on physical appearance and youthful beauty."
 According to their assessment, men are valued at all ages, and arguably more so as they age and become wiser.
 Most women in film are 35 years old or younger, while their male costars are often older.
 Despite women in film having impressive credentials and extensive educations, they are often reduced to objects for looking, due to a reluctance to hire an older, less attractive woman for a major role.

 In the traditional husband and wife family, women are often portrayed as the second in command.
 Their husbands take on the role of family head and get to maintain a bachelor level of freedom, which allows them to work and spend time out with the guys.
 Eschholz, Bufkin, and Long report on studies that show female characters are more likely to be married and have a family than male characters.
-Men have the freedom to work and be protagonists through their actions, while their wives or girlfriends are forced to take a back seat in the story in order to care for the family.
+Men have the freedom to work and be protagonists through their actions, while their wives or girlfriends are forced to take a back seat in the story to care for the family.